What is mitral valve prolapse syndrome?

 An echocardiogram can often confirm an MVP diagnosis, but other tests may be necessary, such as an electrocardiogram, a CT scan, or an MRI, or cardiac catheterization and holter monitoring.
 To identify the autonomic nervous system dysfunction, breathing, gastrointestinal, sweat, and bladder tests may be performed, as well as the quantitative sudomotor axon reflex test.

 Based on the findings and the physician, one may receive a diagnosis of mitral valve prolapse or mitral valve prolapse with dysautonomia.
+Then, a treatment plan might be prescribed.

 How is mitral valve prolapse syndrome treated?